Tipping in Europe

 Denmark

-Service is included in prices by law.
-Tipping is not expected.
-Round up or leave a small amount if.
+Service is included in menu prices by law, so tipping is not expected.
+Round up to the nearest.

 Norway